saridormi/commit_chronicle/README.md

         * `diff_upper_bound`: constant upper bound for # tokens in diffs (optional)
       * `lexer`:
         * `upper_percentile`: literals' lengths percentile to use as upper bound (should be in (0, 1) range)
-        * `sep_char`: character to use as a delimiter between lexemes (important: should be a single character)
    </details>

 5. **Process data**